 Fort Gratiot is a somewhat small town located in the state of Michigan.
 With a population of 12,859 people and four constituent neighborhoods, Fort Gratiot is the 88th largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fort Gratiot is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fort Gratiot is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Gratiot who work in office and administrative support (12.63%), sales jobs (10.45%), and management occupations (8.53%).
+Unlike some towns, Fort Gratiot isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Gratiot are a mix of both white- and blue-collar jobs.
+Overall, Fort Gratiot is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Fort Gratiot who work in office and administrative support (11.90%), management occupations (9.80%), and sales jobs (8.91%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Fort Gratiot is worth considering.

 The population of Fort Gratiot overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Fort Gratiot, 22.33% have at least a bachelor's degree.

 The per capita income in Fort Gratiot in 2018 was $33,391, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $133,564 for a family of four.
 However, Fort Gratiot contains both very wealthy and poor people as well.

 The people who call Fort Gratiot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Gratiot residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fort Gratiot include German, Polish, Irish, English, and French.